 Students are expected to follow a continuous course of study at the School of Art.
 However, a student who wishes or needs to interrupt study temporarily may request a leave of absence.
 There are three types of leave—personal, medical, and parental—all of which are described below.
 The general policies that apply to all types of leave are:

-- Any student who is contemplating a leave of absence should see the director of academic administration or the student’s director of graduate studies to discuss the necessary application procedures.
+- Any student who is contemplating a leave of absence should see the assistant dean for academic affairs or the student’s director of graduate studies to discuss the necessary application procedures.

 - All leaves of absence must be approved by the dean.
 Medical leaves also require the written recommendation of a Yale Health physician, as described below.